Contributed by Emily Moore

 11. Crypto Trading

 Blockchain technology courses through the DNA of cryptocurrency, and the market for cryptocurrencies of different kinds continues to balloon year on year.
-Blockchain technology investment is a multibillion-dollar business, and as its popularity shows no sign of stopping, more and more crypto exchanges continue to appear to meet the growth in demand.
+Blockchain technology investment is a multibillion-dollar business, and there are several reasons why cryptocurrencies are still popular among adventurous investors.
 Thanks to blockchain technology, the story of crypto may only have just begun.

 - Gemini: This digital asset exchange service offers secure trading and storage for cryptos like Ethereum and Bitcoin.

 - eToro: The massively popular investment platform started as a crypto exchange but now offers all kinds of investment markets.

 - Binance: This company is the largest crypto exchange in the world in terms of the sheer volume of trades.

 If you’re new to cryptocurrencies, check out some of the valuable cryptocurrency videos on YouTube.
 Most investors start with videos like these to understand the principles behind different cryptocurrencies.